Ivyson/Ivyson/README.md

 Check out my repositories to see what I've been working on!

 ## Let's Connect!
-Feel free to reach out to collaborate or just say hi.
-Happy coding!
+Feel free to reach out, either for collaborating or any contribution.